The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 Whatever Grant had been in his earlier avatar as a soldier, he had blossomed into a commander who was steady, reliable, considerate of his men, aggressive, and determined to succeed.

-The Ulysses S. Grant of the Civil War had come into being.
+The Ulysses S. Grant of the American Civil War had come into being.
 Primed and ready for Appomattox Court House.

 The fifth connection, Sherman and Grant: